Grace-Kan/Meal-Tracker/README.md

 ## User Stories

-- As a user I want to be able to select a day and add a food item with how many servings to a meal
+- As a user I want to be able to add a food item (with how many servings) to a meal of a certain day
 - As a user I want to be able to view what I had for a meal on a certain day
 - As a user I want to be able to delete a food item from a meal
 - As a user I want to be able to change the servings I had of a food